 Christmas Cocktail Generator

 If this Apple Mac isn’t for you, why not try this Christmas cocktail generator to find your perfect Christmas tipple.
-Recipes have been developed by twelve food bloggers and mixologists, including me.
+Twelve food bloggers and mixologists, including me, developed the receips.
 With or without alcohol and whether you prefer vegan, creamy, sweet or sour you’re bound to find something to suit.

 Apple Mac – The Recipe